Feb 14, 2020

-For the 2019B semester, Las Cumbres Observatory has two 2-meter telescopes, ten 1-meter telescopes and ten 0.4-meter telescopes available for science observations.
-The 2m telescopes are equipped with Spectral imagers and FLOYDS low-dispersion spectrographs.
+For the 2020B semester, Las Cumbres Observatory has two 2-meter telescopes, eleven 1-meter telescopes and ten 0.4-meter telescopes available for science observations.
+The 2m telescope at Siding Spring Observatory (Faulkes Telescope South) is equipped with a Spectral imager and a FLOYDS low-dispersion spectrograph.
+The 2m telescope at Haleakala Observatory (Faulkes Telescope North) will be equipped with a MuSCAT 4-band multi-channel imager and a FLOYDS low-dispersion spectrograph.
 The 1m telescopes are equipped with Sinistro imagers.
 The Network of Robotic Echelle Spectrographs (NRES) has units installed on 1m telescopes at our Cerro Tololo (Chile), McDonald (Texas), Sutherland (South Africa), and Wise (Israel) sites.
-(We expect another 1m telescope at McDonald (Texas) to become available for science observations sometime during the 2019B semester.)
 The 0.4m telescopes are equipped with SBIG imagers.
 For information on all Network instruments, please consult the Observatory Instruments page.

 Eligibility to apply to this call is limited to members of institutions with which LCO has formal agreements, but without guaranteed time, and to individuals from LCO and other institutions who are included by special permission of the LCO Director.
 The list of eligible institutions includes LCO itself, the University of California at Santa Barbara (UCSB), the Infrared Processing and Analysis Center (IPAC) at Caltech, the University of Colorado, and the Instituto de Astrofisica de Canarias (IAC).

 Proposals must be submitted through LCO's website, but before you can submit a proposal, you must register at LCO's Observatory portal.
 When you have access to the portal, you can click on the "Create or edit proposals" link to access the web-based proposal form.